otto-de/logsmith/README.md

 - set and rotate access key
 - fetches mfa token for you
 - lets you quickly assume service roles
+- lets you quickly copy account ids and profile names
 - has a graphical user interface and a cli

 ## Config